Hospital Indemnity Insurance — Cash Benefits to Help With Hospital Bills & Time Away From Work

 |---|---|---|---|

-| Hospital admission | Lump sum per confinement | $500–$3,000+ | Often 1× per confinement |
+| Hospital admission | Lump sum per confinement | $500–$3,000+ | Often 1× per confinement or per period |

-| Daily hospital confinement | $100–$500 per day | 10–365 days | Align to your deductible/OOP |
+| Daily hospital confinement | $100–$500/day | 10–365 days | Align with deductible/coinsurance exposure |

-| ICU confinement | $200–$1,000 per day | Separate day caps | Higher cushion for critical stays |
+| ICU confinement | $200–$1,000/day | Separate day caps | Extra cushion for critical stays |

-| Emergency room | $100–$500 per visit | Per-visit limit | Some cover observation |
+| Emergency room | $100–$500/visit | Per-visit limits | Confirm rules for observation vs admission |

-| Ambulance (ground/air) | $100–$1,000+ per trip | Varies by mode | Air transport pays more |
+| Ambulance (ground/air) | $100–$1,000+/trip | Varies | Air transport may pay more (policy-defined) |

-| Outpatient surgery | $200–$2,000+ per procedure tier | Per-procedure caps | Depends on complexity tier |
+| Outpatient surgery | $200–$2,000+/tier | Caps vary | Often tiered by complexity |

-| Maternity (optional) | Admission + daily benefit | Varies; waiting period typical | Enroll early if planning |
+| Maternity (optional) | Admission + daily benefit | Varies; wait common | Enroll early if planning |

-When it pays & real-world examples
+When it pays: examples (illustrative)

 | Situation | Trigger | Example payout | Agent tip |